barracuda-cloudgen-access/docs/proxy/fyde_proxy_prometheus.md

 # Prometheus

-- Prometheus metrics are enabled by default in Envoy Proxy and Fyde Client
+- Prometheus metrics are enabled by default in the Fyde Access Proxy components
 - The scrapping path is in the root of the endpoint `/`
 - Ports can be customized in each component (check [Parameters](fyde_proxy_parameters.md))